Age of Gossip With Cellular Drone Mobility: General Drone Mobility

-This result shows that the speed with which the drone moves between cells does not affect the expected time between two drone to cell updates.
-This is a consequence of the memoryless property of the Poisson processes associated with the network.
+This result shows that the speed with which the drone moves between cells does not affect the order of the time (in $n$) between two drone to cell updates.
+This is a consequence of the memoryless property of the Poisson processes.

-Further, we need to calculate the variance of this inter-renewal time to apply Chebyshev's inequality.
+Further, we wish to analyze the variance of this inter-renewal time.
 The variance of $\tau$ is given by

 In comparison to finding the expectation, finding the variance of $\tau$ is significantly more challenging.
-Even the order of the variance varies significantly depending on the structure of the CTMC.
-Thus, a general result encompassing all mobility patterns is not feasible.
-We analyze the fully-connected mobility case in the next section and see the impact of each parameter on the version age of the nodes in the gossip network.
+Even the order of the variance varies significantly depending on the CTMC structure.
+Thus, a general high probability result encompassing all mobility patterns is not feasible.
+We therefore analyze fully-connected mobility in the next section.